betajippity/Nuparu/README.md

 * Only a subset of boost necessary to support OpenVDB and USD is included.
 * For boost, the following versions of Python are supported:
     * On macOS, Python 3.11 from MacPorts
-    * On Fedora 37, the default system Python 3.11
+    * On Fedora 39, the default system Python 3.12
-    * On RHEL, the default system Python 3.6
+    * On RHEL, the default system Python 3.9
     * On L4T, the default system Python 3.6
     * Python support is not provided on Windows
 * macOS libraries require at minimum macOS Sonoma and macOS's Clang variant (Apple LLVM 15 or greater) with libc++.
 * Windows libraries require at minimum Windows 11 and Visual Studio 2022 with \mt.
-* Linux libraries require at minimum either Fedora 37, Red Hat Enterprise Linux (RHEL) 7.9, or NVIDIA L4T 32.6.1.
+* Linux libraries require at minimum either Fedora 39, Red Hat Enterprise Linux (RHEL) 9.x, or NVIDIA L4T 32.6.1.
-    * On RHEL, GCC 11.2.1 is used through [Red Hat Developer Toolset 11.0](https://developers.redhat.com/products/developertoolset/updates/).
-    * Fedora 37 libraries require GCC 12.x on x86-64 and are in lib/linux-gcc12
+    * RHEL 9.x libraries require GCC 12.x on x86-64 and are in lib/linux-gcc12
-    * Fedora 37 libraries require GCC 12.x on ARM arm64 and are in lib/linux-arm
+    * Fedora 39 libraries require GCC 13.x on x86-64 and are in lib/linux-gcc13
-    * RHEL libraries require GCC 11.2.x and are in lib/linux-gcc11
+    * Fedora 39 libraries require GCC 13.x on ARM arm64 and are in lib/linux-arm
     * L4T libraries require GCC 7.5.x and are in lib/linux-l4t
 * Things with CUDA support are built using CUDA 12.1, except on L4T, in which case CUDA 10.2 is used
 * Licenses for each library are included either in each library's include/ directory, or in source files directly.